-Paper Moon is the thrilling ninth instalment in the Inspector Montalbano series, by Italian author Andrea Camilleri.
+Paper Moon is the thrilling ninth instalment in the warm and witty Inspector Montalbano series, by Italian author Andrea Camilleri.

-Paper Moon is followed by the tenth book in the Inspector Montalbano series, August Heat.
+Paper Moon is followed by the tenth book in the Sicilian crime series, August Heat.

 Montalbano's colleagues, chance encounters, Sicilian mores, even the contents of his fridge are described with the wit and gusto that make this narrator the best company in crime fiction today